 - Price: More expensive doesn’t mean better.
 Judge the shoe by its attributes, not its price.

-I ran a lot of miles this summer, mostly on rocky, steep trails near Denver, in preparation for the Leadville 100 Trail Run.
-I finished in 28:36:51.
+I ran a lot of miles last summer, mostly on rocky, steep trails near Denver, in preparation for the Leadville 100 Trail Run.
+I finished in 28 hours, 36 minutes, 51 seconds.
 These are the shoes that made it possible.